vre-hub/vre/README.md

 ### Terraform IaC for openstack

+:warning: **The openstack terraform provider does not allow cluster changes atm, so this only works for creating new resources!**

 Terraform is located [here](infrastructure/openstack/prod/tf), the configuration stored in the [main.tf](infrastructure/openstack/prod/tf/main.tf) only stores the provider information.
 The provider configuration is taken from the environment variables (when you source the OpenStack RC File).